 What is labeled state-controlled media on Instagram?

+We appreciate that not all organizations will agree with Instagram’s assessment.
 Organizations that believe they are mislabeled can submit an appeal.
 This appeals form can only be viewed by the account owner.

 - Mission statement, mandate, and/or public reporting on how the organization defines and accomplishes its journalistic mission